alongubkin/store/README.md

     {
         "driver"        "mysql"
         "host"          "<your-database-host>"
         "database"		"<your-database-name>"
         "user"		    "<username>"
         "pass"		    "<password>"
     }

 Then, navigate to `configs/store/sql-init-scripts` and execute `store.sql` in your database.
-For each item you want to add, execute the corresponding SQL file in `configs/store/sql-init-scripts` and enable the plugin.
+For each item type you want to add, execute the corresponding SQL file in `configs/store/sql-init-scripts` and enable the plugin.